bahlolab/FoundHaplo/Documentation/Prepare known disease haplotypes.md

 2. Impute the generated VCF file in FoundHaplo/temp/ using Michigan imputation server (Genotype Imputaion Minimac 4) with 1000G phase 3 V5 (GRCh37/hg19) as reference panel with the hg19 human genome build.
 Use below parameters when using [Michigan imputation server](https://imputationserver.sph.umich.edu/).

+Array build GRCh37/hg19.

 Do not filter for imputation quality yet (keep rsq Filter off).

-Array build GRCh37/hg19.

-Phase using Eagle v2.4
+Phase using Eagle v2.4.

-Mode "Quality Control and Phasing Only"
+Mode "Quality Control and Phasing Only".

 Rename and save the resulting imputed and phased file with the "imputed_phased_" prefix, and its original file name in the same location.